sybilhoangRG/support.balsamiq.com/content/tutorials/mobileapplication.md

 ## Linking Them All Together

-Finally, we can use the linking feature to link all five mockups together and show them in Full Screen Presentation mode.
-The [Linking Mockups Together](https://docs.balsamiq.com/desktop/linking/) article describes this feature in more depth.
-The following video demonstrates the process of locating each button or control that should be connected and linking them to the appropriate mockups.
+Finally, we can use the linking feature to link all five wireframes together and show them in Full Screen Presentation mode.
+The [Linking Wireframes Together](https://docs.balsamiq.com/desktop/linking/) article describes this feature in more depth.
+The following video demonstrates the process of locating each button or control that should be connected and linking them to the appropriate wireframes.

 {{< yt PeV4gF0b-Xk >}}

-Using links and presenting a set of mockups to your stakeholders will help you tell the story around what you're trying to build as well as giving you a feel for the workflow and any usability pain points.
+Using links and presenting a set of wireframes to your stakeholders will help you tell the story around what you're trying to build as well as giving you a feel for the workflow and any usability pain points.
 Using linking, you can also [generate a clickable PDF](https://docs.balsamiq.com/desktop/exporting/#exporting-to-pdf) that you can distribute.

 **Tips and tricks for linking:**

-*   Link your mockups together at the end of the process, once all your screens have been added and finalized
+*   Link your wireframes together at the end of the process, once all your screens have been added and finalized
-*   Use the CTRL + Tab keyboard shortcut to quickly switch to the next mockup file
+*   Use the CTRL + Tab keyboard shortcut to quickly switch to the next wireframe

 * * *